 Consider choosing one or two from the following list for better cerebral circulation and neuroprotection.
 And avoid developing dementia later in life.

-Studies show that Forskolin’s ability to boost blood flow is related to its cAMP-elevating ability.
+Studies show that Forskolin’s ability to boost blood flow is related to its cAMP-elevating action.
 It works as a vasodilator which means it enlarges blood vessels.
 Allowing for freer flow of blood.[xxxviii]
-Nootropic dosage of Forskolin Extract is 125 – 250 mg per day.
+Nootropic dosage of Forskolin extract is 125 – 250 mg per day.

-- Ginkgo Biloba – Studies consistently show that Gingko increases cerebral blood flow by increasing nitric oxide (NO).[xxxix]
+Ginkgo Biloba – Studies consistently show that Ginkgo increases cerebral blood flow by increasing nitric oxide (NO).[xxxix]
 NO dilates blood vessels allowing for better elimination of free radicals and reducing oxidative stress.
 Providing more oxygen and glucose to neurons.

-Recommended nootropic dosage of Gingko biloba extract is 120 – 240 mg per day.
+Recommended nootropic dosage of Ginkgo biloba extract is 120 – 240 mg per day.

-- Oat Straw – Oat straw increases blood flow in the brain through several mechanisms of action.
+Oat Straw – increases blood flow in the brain through several mechanisms of action.
 It contains the amino acid arginine which synthesizes to create nitric oxide (NO).
 NO dilates blood vessels allowing more blood to flow.